-- Astigmatism: the cornea is irregularly shaped (the transparent layer at the front of the eye).
+- Astigmatism: The cornea is irregularly shaped (the transparent layer at the front of the eye).
 This causes a refractive error; in other words, the light is bent more, or less, than it should be.

-- Dry eye: the eye does not produce enough tears, or it dries out too quickly
+- Dry eye: The eye does not produce enough tears, or it dries out too quickly.

 "The patient who complains of double vision can have something as benign as dry eye or as life-threatening as an intracranial tumor.
 The cause may be as rare as Wernicke encephalopathy or as common as convergence insufficiency."

-If the double vision is monocular, it means that the problem is more likely to be within the eye, rather than in the nerves and therefore less serious.
+If the double vision is monocular, it means that the problem is more likely to be within the eye, rather than in the nerves.
+It is likely to be less serious.

-Diagnosing double vision in children
+Diagnosis in children

-- Squinting or narrowing the eyes to see
+- squinting or narrowing the eyes to see

-- Covering one eye with their hand
+- covering one eye with their hand

-- Turning their head in an unusual way
+- turning their head in an unusual way

-- Looking at objects from the side rather than facing forward
+- looking at objects from the side rather than facing forward

-- Flicking eyes side to side, between images
+- flicking eyes side to side, between images

-Treatments for double vision
+Treatment for monocular double vision

 Laser surgery is another option.
 This treatment involves reshaping the cornea with a laser.